 It may be too early to say this, but while I never would have recommended Sundome to *you*, Michelle, I think I actually might recommend The Flowers of Evil.
 And I certainly recommend it to everyone else.

 MICHELLE: Yeah, I just don’t know.
 I’m a little intrigued and a little hesitant.
 I may just have to bolster my courage and give it a go.

-MELINDA: I can at least reassure you that the first volume is very tame, sexually, so testing the waters should be relatively risk-free.
+MJ: I can at least reassure you that the first volume is very tame, sexually, so testing the waters should be relatively risk-free.

 So what else have you got for us this week?

 MICHELLE: To give a little bit of contrast to We Were There, I opted for another shoujo love story now in its fourteenth volume, Karuho Shiina’s Kimi ni Todoke: From Me to You.

 Despite a few superficial similarities—the protagonists live in Hokkaido, there’s a girl named Takahashi and a somewhat inscrutable character named Yano…—the depiction of first love in these series could not be more different, with the sweetness of Kimi ni Todoke offering a bit of brain balm after the more-or-less realistic drama of We Were There.

 The premise of the series is that Sawako Kuronuma has always unintentionally scared her classmates with her spooky behavior and resemblance to a horror movie character, but has now finally made a couple of good friends and found love with the popular Shota Kazehaya.
 The fourteenth volume finds the main characters on a school trip to Okinawa, and while Sawako and Kazehaya come reeeeeeally close to sharing their first kiss, and it’s all very adorable, the really emotional moments belong to her two friends.